 - Is this job in an industry you would like to continue to work in?
 E.g. healthcare vs. SaaS vs entertainment.
 It's tricky to switch industries, although possible, so best to stick with the one you already know you like/want.

 - Does the team/company share your values?
 Always have a list of things that are important to you - and make sure you do not compromise.
 These should not be "nice to have" things, but must-haves.
 It could be that you need health insurance for your children, or a short commute, or good work-life balance.
 Or maybe you want to be part of a team that works around the clock because this is the time in your career to work 60+ hours a week.
 Whatever your must-haves are, do not compromise on them just for the money.

 Focusing just on money will make you miserable.
 This is why I recommend being realistic about money, while pursuing what makes you happy.
 For example, understand that if you want to make a 6-figure salary, being a UX designer is a lot easier than being a freelance photographer.
-However, if you hate UX, and are dead set on photography, don’t quit your passion.
+However, if you hate UX, and are dead set on photography, don't quit your passion.
 Adjust your money expectations.
-If you find out photography doesn’t pay enough, look into possible careers that will pay you more and you still enjoy.
-Never, ever, take a job you hate – chances are you’ll be terrible at it, and miserable to boot.
+If you find out photography doesn't pay enough, look into possible careers that will pay you more and you still enjoy.
+Unless it's a real emergency, never, ever, take a job you hate - chances are you'll be terrible at it, and miserable to boot.